-The fringe benefits and indirect rates were applied per the FY 2022 approved Provisional Indirect Rate Agreement letter from the NSF, dated December 2, 2021.
-The spending plan used escalation on payroll and non-payroll per the Cost Model Proposal submitted to the NSF on December 14, 2018, at a rate of 3%.
+We list next the budgetary assumptions used to create the NSO's FY 2023 Spending Plan.
+The fringe benefits and indirect rates were applied per the FY 2023 approved Provisional Indirect Rate Agreement letter from the NSF, dated December 1, 2021.
+The spending plan used escalation on payroll per the Cost Model Proposal submitted to the NSF on December 14, 2018, at a rate of 3%.

-Post-Retirement Benefits costs were based on FY 2021, escalated 3%, and allocated to the sub-divisions based on payroll distribution.
+Post-Retirement Benefits costs were based on FY 2022, escalated by 3%, and allocated to the sub-divisions based on payroll distribution.
 Historical Unfunded Liabilities were budgeted as described in AURA's Cost Rate Proposal dated October 11, 2018 (\$50K/year), allocated to the subdivisions based on projected payroll distribution per year.

-The University of Colorado Lease Office Space costs were based on FY 2021, escalated 3%, and allocated to subdivisions based on projected square-foot usage, including allocated common space.
+The University of Colorado Lease Office Space costs were based on FY 2022, escalated by 3%, and allocated to subdivisions based on projected square-foot usage, including allocated common space.

-The University of Colorado IT connectivity costs were based on FY 2021, escalated 3%, and allocated to subdivisions based on projected headcount.
-AURA/CAS Human Resources software application (Ultipro) costs were based on FY 2021, escalated by 3%, and allocated to subdivisions based on projected headcount.
-Insurance costs were based on FY 2021, escalated by 3%, and assigned to subdivisions based on headcount, vehicle location, and direct usage as applicable.
+The University of Colorado IT connectivity costs were based on FY 2022, escalated by 3%, and allocated to subdivisions based on projected headcount.
+AURA/CAS Human Resources software application (Ultipro) costs were based on FY 2022, escalated by 3%, and allocated to subdivisions based on projected headcount.
+Insurance costs were based on FY 2022, escalated by 3%, and assigned to subdivisions based on headcount, vehicle location, and direct usage as applicable.

 The NSO Fee is assumed at the current negotiated amount (\$69K/year) per Cooperative Support Agreement Amendment #14.
 These funds are used for allowable expenditures that are not part of the scope of the Cooperative Agreement.
 The corresponding budget has been subtracted from the programs using it (HQ, DKIST, and NISP).
-Table 8-3 includes \$116K carry forward in the NSO Fee account, reflecting the reduced use of these funds partly due to the COVID-19 pandemic.